 In a series of experiments, the researchers tested how shifts in moral framing affected attitudes toward environmental issues such as climate change.
 They reframed questions about conservation and climate change around ideals of patriotism, loyalty, authority and purity and paired them with imagery such as flags and bald eagles.

-They found that reframing the issues around these moral foundations led to shifts in attitudes for conservatives, who were more likely to favor environmental concerns in that context.
+They found that reframing the issues around these moral foundations led to shifts in attitudes for conservatives.
+Especially who were more likely to favor environmental concerns in that context.
 There was no noticeable shift in attitudes among liberals, which isn’t a big surprise, Wolsko said.

-Environmental issues are typically framed in ideological and moral terms that hold greater appeal for people with liberal views.
-Conservatives may not so much be rejecting environmental concerns, but rather the tone and tenor of the prevailing moral discourse around environmental issues, he said.
+People typically frame environmental issues in ideological and moral terms that hold greater appeal for people with liberal views.
+Conservatives may not so much be rejecting environmental concerns.
+Rather the tone and tenor of the prevailing moral discourse around environmental issues, he said.

 That does not mean people should reframe critical discourse to manipulate attitudes about environmental concerns, Wolsko said.
-Rather, the goal should be to find more balanced ways to talk about the issues in an effort to reduce the polarization that can occur.
+Rather, the goal should be to find more balanced ways to talk about the issues.
+Especially in an effort to reduce the polarization that can occur.

 “The classic move is to segment people along these ideological lines,” he said.
 “But if we’re more inclusive in our discourse, can we reduce the animosity and find more common ground?”

-Future research should look at messaging that is considered more neutral and appeals to people with both liberal and conservative ideologies, Wolsko said.
+Future research needs to look at messaging that is more neutral.
+And appeals to people with both liberal and conservative ideologies, Wolsko said.

 “I’m really interested in the extent to which we can bring everyone together, to be more inclusive and affirm common values,” he said.
 “Can we apply these lessons to the political and policy arenas, and ultimately reduce the vast political polarization we’re experiencing right now?”